open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/software/snn-frameworks/braincog/index.md

 ## Overview
 **BrainCog** is an open source spiking neural network engine created for Embodied AI and brain simulations.
 It provides essential and fundamental components to model biological and artificial intelligence.

 BrainCog has following neuron models available: IF, LIF, Izhikevich, H-H, aEIF, Multi-compartment.
-Its available learning rules are: STDP, Hebbian, R-STDP, STP, BCM, Backpropagatian.
+Its available learning rules are: STDP, Hebbian, R-STDP, STP, BCM, Backpropagation.
 Its encoding strategies are: Rate, Temporal, Quantum Superposition, Population, Phase.

 Those basic components can be used to simulate different brain areas such as: Motor Cortex, Hippocampus, Basal Ganglia, Thalamus and more.